 - Estimated year of birth

 - Place of birth (town and county)

-If you do decide to pay then I do suggest that you are certain that you have the correct individual and that the person that you have found is in fact your ancestor.
+If you do decide to pay then I do suggest that you are certain that you have the correct individual and that the person that you have found is your ancestor.

 The occupation field is a great way to identify if you have the correct individual.

 My Final Thoughts

 I do suggest though that you try out the free options first.

 If you do have a local library then why not visit it and go on the computer there.
-They will most likely have a subscription to Ancestry and probably Find My Past.
-So you will be able to search these websites for free.
+Signing up to use their computer facilities should be simple enough.

-Census records as I said earlier have been a great help to me in building out my family tree.
-They too can help you too.
+Census records have been a great help to me in building out my family tree.
+And they can help you too.